Maximum Mean Discrepancy on Exponential Windows for Online Change Detection: Our proposed algorithm

-For each new observation, we estimate MMD for any position between buckets, and compare it to (with Bonferroni correction) the value of $\epsilon_\alpha' = \frac {\epsilon_\alpha}{l}$.
-We detect a change when the value of MMD exceeds the threshold.
-As there are at most $\log t$ buckets, we have at most $\log t -1$ positions.
-Computing MMD for a position is in $\O\left(\log t\right)$ by Proposition~\ref{prop:merging-possible}, and so the procedure has a total runtime complexity of $\O\left(\log^2 t + t\right)$ per insert operation, where the $t$ term results from computing $\mathrm{XY}_0$ when inserting.
+The application of the presented data structure for change detection is as follows.
+For each new observation, we estimate MMD at any position between windows and compare it to the threshold $\epsilon_\alpha' = \frac {\epsilon_\alpha}{l}$ (with Bonferroni correction) from Proposition~\ref{prop:hyp-test}.
+We report a change when the value of MMD exceeds the threshold.
+As there are at most $\log t$ windows, we have at most $\log t -1$ positions.
+Computing MMD for a position is in $\O\left(\log t\right)$ by Proposition~\ref{prop:merging-possible}, and so the procedure has a total runtime complexity of $\O\left(\log^2 t + t\right)$ per insert operation, where the term linear in $t$ results from computing $\mathrm{XY}_0$ when inserting a new observation.
+We may equivalently consider the proposed method as providing a more coarse-grained estimate of \eqref{eq:mmd-stopping-time}, taking the form

+with the $X_i$-s defined as in Proposition~\ref{prop:merging-possible}.\footnote{Recall that Remark~\ref{remark:value-l} gives the precise value of $l$.
+Further, some split positions $s$ may not exist.}

-While the data structure in its current form allows to obtain the precise values of $\MMD_b^2$ in an incremental fashion, its runtime and memory complexity are $\O\left(t\right)$; these complexities are unsuitable for deploying the algorithm in the streaming setting.
-We reduce this by subsampling within the buckets, which we present together with the complete algorithm in the following section.
+While the data structure in its current form allows to obtain the precise values of \eqref{eq:biased-mmd} in an incremental fashion, its runtime and memory complexity are $\O\left(t\right)$ for each new observation; these complexities are unsuitable for deploying the algorithm in the streaming setting.
+We reduce the runtime by subsampling within the windows, which we present together with the complete algorithm in the following section.